hkupty/penna/README.md

 Penna has support for logging also a `Counter` to each message, individually marking each message with a monotonically increasing
 `long` counting from process startup, but that is disabled by default.

-If you want to configure it, penna provides a separate convenience library for configuring your log levels in yaml files:
+If you want to configure it, Penna provides a separate convenience library for configuring your log levels in yaml files:
 ```yaml
 # resources/penna.yaml